Boost Your English Fast

 "I've got to finish my work."

-Native speakers do not talk using complicated vocabulary; they use phrases.
+Native speakers do not speak withadvanced vocabulary; they speak in phrases.
 For example:

 “At the end of the day…”